Academic support is all around

 Old Main 387 and www.wwu.edu/sos

-Focuses on and provides professional academic advising to first-generation, multicultural and non-traditional students, as they make the transition to college life, through personalized academic coaching and peer mentoring.
-Supports student persistence and academic achievement through advising appointments and workshops.
+Focuses on and provides professional academic advising to first-generation, multicultural and non-traditional students, as they make the transition to college life, through personalized academic coaching and peer mentoring to support student persistence and academic achievement.

 The Writing Center